Signed in as:

 Connects begaining farmers and homesteaders with experienced mentors.
 Participants gain knowledge, build practical skills, and grow confidence while exploring adaptable practices that support sustainable farming, problem-solving, and learning tailored to their individual goals.

 Tours guide participants through natural wildlife areas to identify and gather wild edible and medicinal plants.
-Each tour teaches proper recognition, respectful harvest, and safe practical use, restoring an understanding of needed respect to native resources and connection to the earth.
+Each tour teaches proper recognition, respectful harvest, and safe practical use, restoring an understanding of the needed respect to native resources and connection to the earth.

 Centers on naturopathic living by teaching natural healing methods, plant‑based nutrition, herbal remedies drawn from traditional wellness practices.
 The program supports a holistic approach, emphasizing balance, vitality, and practical care using natural resources in everyday life.

-Participants engaging in hands-on artisan skills taught using age-old traditions techniques from Old World, Indigenous and Amish practices, using natural or repurposed materials.
+Participants engage in hands-on artisan skills taught using age-old traditions, the techniques from Indigenous and Amish practices, using natural or repurposed materials.
+These age-old traditions promote life skills for self-sufficiency by crafting practical items for everyday living.

 - SUBSCRIBE NOW - Stay rooted with us as we grow!

-Copyright © 2006-2025 Mi Farm Network, LLC, All Rights Reserved.
+Copyright © 2006-2026 Mi Farm Network, LLC, All Rights Reserved.

 All content is protected by copyright and may not be used without permission.
 Mi Farm Network was created to connect Farm Members with their communities and is not a marketplace for buying and selling third-party products.
 Farm Members’ offerings should be grown, produced, or made primarily from materials sourced through their farm activities.